Noah-Parsons/fusion-tree-benchmark/docs/Explanation.md

 ### Exactly where the project is today

-- ✅ Parts 1–7 are complete, confirmed and written up.
+- Parts 1–7 are complete, confirmed and written up.
-- ✅ CHT and RMI are set up, and pass their correctness tests.
+- CHT and RMI are set up, and pass their correctness tests.
-- ✅ The memory-safe program works.
+- The memory-safe program works.
-- ✅ The tuning race is finished for the **books** dataset.
+- The tuning race is finished for the **books** dataset.
-- ⏸️ **The tuning race for the other three datasets stopped** with an error (exit code 4) that **hasn't been investigated yet**.
-That is the next task.
+- **The tuning race for the other three datasets stopped** with an error (exit code 4) that **has not been investigated yet**.
-- ⏳ Still to do after that:
+- Still to do after that:
   1. choose CHT's and RMI's best settings by the written rule;
   2. generate RMIs for the three fresh data sets;
   3. run the confirmation race;